 In the year 1976, the first-ever video slot was created specifically for the Hilton Hotel in Las Vegas.
 People came from all over the country just to catch a glimpse of this grand machine featuring bright colours and a huge screen.
 Unfortunately, the machine was not cheat-proof.
 Pretty soon players found ways to cheat the machine into rewarding large payouts.
 A lot of changes needed to be made before the slot could meet the requirements and be released to the public for the second time.
 However, after all the necessary changes were made, video slots started popping up everywhere.
 Video slots are also the starting point for online slots as we know them today.

 The Digital Transformation

 The slot industry’s hunger for applying new technology was clear from the start of the 20th century.
-During this time slots were banned, and to keep existingslot developers had to adjust slots to pay out non-cash prizes like gum.
+During this time slots were banned, and to keep existing slot developers had to get new software at White label casino Malaysia to adjust slots to pay out non-cash prizes like gum.
 In fact, this is how the classical fruit slot came about.
 Symbols were changed to innocent fruit pieces, and you had to line up three to win a piece of flavoured gum.

 Additionally, the 20th century will always be known as the turning point in the slot industry.
-The introduction of the internet changed the gambling industry.
+The introduction of the internet changed the gambling industry because now more and more online casinos are rising.
 In the year 1996, the first online casino was launched, which allowed players to play traditional table games online.
 In this same year, the first-ever online slot Reel Em was released by WMS Industries Inc. The rest is history!